scullyio/scully/docs/learn/create-a-plugin/create-a-plugin.md

 });
 ```

-You now have a new `render` plugin called `seo` that does all of your SEO work for you, with the help of a couple other plugins.
+You now have a new `postProcessByHtml` plugin called `seo` that does all of your SEO work for you, with the help of a couple other plugins.

 ## [Conclusion](#conclusion)